-Develop a long-term monitoring program for chondrichthyan species to provide essential data on population trends, changes in biodiversity, and the long-term impacts of fishing.
-Regular data collection should cover different seasons and fishing methods and result in higher resolution data for conservation and management needs.
+Further developing a long-term monitoring program for chondrichthyan species will provide essential data on population trends, changes in biodiversity, and the long-term impacts of fishing pressure.
+Regular data collection will cover different seasons and fishing methods and result in higher resolution data for conservation and management needs.